Anglo vs English Concertina: Understanding the Intricacies

 The Anglo and English Concertinas differ mainly in how they produce notes and the types of music they're best suited for.

-The Anglo and English Concertinas differ mainly in how they produce notes and the types of music they're best suited for.
-English Concertinas create the same note on both push and pull, favoured for English Folk Music, while Anglo Concertinas produce different notes on push and pull, favoured in playing Irish Music.
-They were first crafted by Charles Wheatstone in 1829 and have remained popular.
+The Anglo and English Concertinas differ mostly in how they make notes and what music suits them.
+English Concertinas make the same note on both push and pull which English Folk Music players prefer while Anglo Concertinas make different notes on push and pull which Irish Music players prefer.
+Charles Wheatstone first made them in 1829 and they are still liked.

-There's so much more to talk about with Anglo and English Concertinas!
-Get ready to learn about the history, different styles, and playing techniques of these well-loved musical instruments.
+There is a lot more to say about Anglo and English Concertinas too.
+Get ready to learn about the past and different styles plus playing ways of these much loved musical tools.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.